 When narrowing down potential properties to flip, you’ll need to outline a renovation budget and plan.
 You’ll want to be sure to stick to the budget and timeline you set as much as possible or you’ll make less money on the house when you resell it.
 As a less experienced house flipper, try to stick to properties that are almost turnkey homes – meaning they only need minor repair work to increase the property price.

 There is a fine balance you will need to achieve when renovating a property.
-On one hand, you want to turn the house into something that will draw in buyers and look great, but on the other, you don’t want to spend too much money on renovations alone.
+On one hand, you want to turn the house into something that will easily attract a potential buyer, but on the other hand, you don’t want to spend too much money on renovations alone.

-Achieving this balance can be difficult, especially if you aren’t sure which renovations are important and which aren’t.
-The answer is to focus on doing renovations that add value to the property – not all renovations will be equally enticing to potential buyers, and it’s easy to get carried away.
+Achieving this balance with the repair cost can be difficult, especially if you aren’t sure which renovations are important and which aren’t.
+The key is to focus on doing renovations that add value to the property – not all renovations will be equally enticing to potential buyers, and it’s easy to get carried away.
 If planned carefully, it’s possible to renovate a property for under $50,000, with smaller individual projects being significantly less expensive.

 Home renovation requires the services of a good contractor, and you’ll need to vet potential candidates carefully to choose one that can meet those requirements.
 The right contractor will not only ensure the project is completed within budget and on time, but can also guide you on pricing and areas of repair.

-Once the renovation of the property has been completed, you can prepare it to go on the market.
-This is the point at which many inexperienced house flippers can falter – the pressure of setting the right price and selling the property as quickly as possible can be immense.
-Not to mention loan repayments, holding costs, and other stresses to deal with!
+Once the renovation of the property has been completed, you can prepare it to go on the housing market.
+This is the point at which many inexperienced house flippers can falter – the pressure of setting the right price and selling the property to a potential buyer as quickly as possible can be a challenge.
+Not to mention loan repayments, holding costs, closing costs and other stresses to deal with!

 To recoup your investment, repay your house flip loan and maximize gross profit, you’ll want to set the right property price from the get-go.
 Here, your earlier research will come in handy.
 What you need to take into account is the average property price in the area, specifically of homes with similar sizes and features as yours.
-This should guide your pricing to the right point.
-Don’t be afraid to consult with your lender, a professional property appraiser, or a local realtor on your pricing before officially listing your property for sale.
+The comps (comparable properties) should guide your pricing to the right point.
+Don’t be afraid to consult with a hard money lender, professional property appraiser, or a local real estate agent on your pricing before officially listing your property for sale.

-Another important sales factor is the property’s curb appeal.
+Another important sales factor is the investment property ‘s curb appeal.
 The home should be enticing from the outside and encourage passers-by to schedule a showing.
 Take the time to ensure there is some greenery planted outside, that lawns are freshly mowed and loose ends tidied away.
 These simple curb appeal enhancements can help you fetch a higher price when the house is sold.

-After reading this article, you should have a more clear understanding of how to become a house flipper and what the entire process entails.
-House flipping can be exhausting, but highly rewarding with the potential to make great profits if you are willing to put in the time and effort to make your investment successful.
+After reading this article, you should have a clearer understanding of how to become a successful house flipper and what the entire process entails.
+House flipping can be exhausting, but highly rewarding with the potential to make great profits if you are willing to put in the time and effort needed to make your real estate investment successful.

-The process may seem daunting to beginners, but by doing your research, creating a plan, and a corresponding budget, you increase your likelihood of success.
-At the end of the day, there is only so much preparation you can do before taking the leap and investing in a house to flip of your own.
+The process may seem daunting to beginners, but by doing your research , creating a plan, and developing a budget, you increase the likelihood of success.
+At the end of the day, there is only so much preparation you can do before taking the leap and attempting your first house flip.